-B. Imposing a "Heightened Ascertainability" Standard Would Not Protect
+B. Imposing a "Heightened Ascertainability" Standard Would Not Protect Defendants' Due Process Rights But Would Imperil the Viability of Low-Dollar Consumer Class Actions.

-Defendants' Due Process Rights But Would Imperil the Viability of addition to the express requirements of Rule 52.08, Missouri courts considering class certification have recognized an "implied prerequisite" that proposed classes must be capable of legal definition.
+Relators also argue that the class definition is improper because the class definition does not meet the "ascertainability" prerequisite.
+See Relators' Br. at 28-33.
+In addition to the express requirements of Rule 52.08, Missouri courts considering class certification have recognized an "implied prerequisite" that proposed classes must be capable of legal definition.
 See Craft, 190 S.W.3d at 387.
 Relators, however, seek to have the Court adopt a "heightened" standard of ascertainability recognized by a minority of federal circuits.
 See Relators' Br. at 28-29 (citing cases from the 2nd and 11th Circuits which have adopted the "heightened" ascertainability standard, discussed further infra).